b-karl/KBIC65/README.md

 65% keyboard PCB with ProMicro footprint.

 # Main features/focus
-- Intended to be portable and wireless
+- Intended to be portable and wireless, but with a through-hole technology (THT) style
 - 65%/70 key layout with spaced arrow keys and right-side navigation row in the style of Satistifaction75 and many others.
 - ProMicro footprint to allow upgrade of microcontroller, currently intended to be used with the nice!nano.
 Similar
 - Designed to be mountable in both an open PCB-stack or in a plate-mounted case